manishrana7/icet-manish/doc/userguide/source/tutorial/construct_cluster_expansion.rst

 these to the list of properties and the :class:`ASE Atoms` object to the list of structures.
 Once these lists have been compiled, the :class:`StructureContainer
-<icetdev.core.structure_container.StructureContainer>` object is ready.
+<icet.core.structure_container.StructureContainer>` object is ready.

 .. literalinclude:: ../../../../tutorial/construct_cluster_expansion.py
    :start-after: # step 2
    :end-before: # step 3

 By calling the :func:`print` function with the :class:`StructureContainer
-<icetdev.core.structure_container.StructureContainer>` as input argument, one
+<icet.core.structure_container.StructureContainer>` as input argument, one
 obtains the following result::

   ---------------- Structure Container -----------------